newrelic/node-newrelic/CONTRIBUTING.md

 ### Setup

-To run the tests you need a GNU-compatible make, the openssl command-line binary, and some services:
+To run the tests you need an openssl command-line binary, and some services:

 * Cassandra
 * Memcached